-12. Take the Leap – it’s Not Like You’re Jumping Off a 5-storey Building:
+12. Take the Leap – it’s Not Like You’re Jumping Off a 5-story Building:

 When presented with a challenge, remember to pull out all the stops to get the photograph as you visualised it.
 Make sure that you use all your accumulated knowledge and experience to deliver your best effort.
 You need to have paid attention to the other steps in this article before you get to this stage.

-You may not be jumping off a 5-storey building, but it’s all the same… When presented with a problem that could either deliver you into new territory, away from the following hordes, you want to put every bit of your photography to work for you.
+You may not be jumping off a 5-story building, but it’s all the same… When presented with a problem that could either deliver you into new territory or away from the following hordes, you want to put every bit of your photography to work for you.
 Remember, the only luck you get is that which you create for yourself.

-So, you’ve learnt Kung Fu.
+So, you’ve learned Kung Fu.
 You’re the one… Now, the only one who can challenge you in your art form is yourself.
 What do you do now?
 Lay back and die?
-Go on a 500-year long meditation?
+Go on a 500-year-long meditation?
 Not likely for a Kung Fu master.

 So, as one tale ends, another begins.
 Tell us your story…

-This is part of the Beyond Photo Tips Birthday Special Series.
+This is part of the Beyond Photo Tips Birthday Special Series (2008).
 Go here to see all the posts so far.